-- Process samples according to Eve Tech’s guide (ie. Centrifuge then aliquot required volume from the middle of the liquid into 0.5 – 0.65 mL polypro snap-cap tube, then label the cap and side of the tubes with a letter and consecutive numbers using a permanent marker, S1, S2, S3, etc.).
+- Process samples according to Eve Technologies Tubes, Volumes and Labeling guide (ie. Centrifuge then aliquot required volume from the middle of the liquid into 0.5 – 0.65 mL polypro snap-cap tube, then label the cap and side of the tubes with a letter and consecutive numbers using a permanent marker, S1, S2, S3, etc.).

-- Samples packaged appropriately (ie. Place 0.5 – .65mL tubes in a box then in a sealable bag along with absorbent material then place in a Styrofoam® box).
+- Package samples appropriately (ie. Place 0.5 – .65mL tubes in a box then in a sealable bag along with absorbent material then place in a Styrofoam® box).
 DO NOT place tubes directly in dry Ice.
 Dry-ice: Add 4-10 kg.
-See “How much Dry Ice Should I Use?” in Section 3 below.
+Refer to “How much Dry Ice Should I Use?” in Section 3 below.

-- Place your Eve Tech Order Form INSIDE the outer cardboard box (either on top of the Styrofoam lid or inside the Styrofoam box).
-Class 9 Dry-ice label (UN 1845) on outer packaging (with weights and addresses filled in).
+- Place your Eve Technologies Order Form INSIDE the outer cardboard box (either on top of the Styrofoam lid or inside the Styrofoam box).
+Affix a Class 9 Dry-ice label (UN 1845) on outer packaging (with weights and addresses filled in).

 - In addition to the waybill, your address and the recipient address must be on the box in case the waybill is misplaced.
-This can be on the dry-ice label but we recommend using our “Shipping Label” (found in Appendix C – International Shipping Forms PDF).
+This can be on the dry-ice label but we recommend using our “Shipping Label” (refer to Appendix C – International Shipping Forms PDF).

-- Exempt Human Specimens or Exempt Animal Specimens Label on outer packaging (if samples are non infectious.
+- Affix Exempt Human Specimens or Exempt Animal Specimens label on the outer packaging (if samples are non infectious).
 If samples are infectious category B, use UN 3373 label.

-- Additional permit required for animal samples that are infectious).
-Document pouch adhered to outer packaging to hold the following:
+- An additional permit is required for animal samples that are infectious.
+Affix the document pouch to the outer packaging to hold the following: